 Man’s failures in his responsibility is his forsaking the will of his Creator, and turning to do his own will.
 Ultimately, this is what Adam did.
 There is no doubt that certain things preceded his disobedience – first there was doubt of God’s goodness and disbelief of His words; then lust entered in.
 All this was aided by the temptation and lies (half-truths) of the serpent.
 But I won’t get too much in-depth with this except to say that Adam abandoned the will of God in preference to doing his own will.
 This is our best definition of what sin really is.
 The history of man under the dominion of sin is that he is constantly doing the same thing – forsaking the Creator’s will, and doing his own.
 But to this, in comparison, we have the stark contrast of the second Adam, Jesus Christ, the perfect Man.
 Have you ever noticed in the scripture accounts that Jesus never does His own will?
 (John 4:34; 5:30; 6:38; Luke 22:42) For every true believer He is the example to be followed (I John 2:6).

 Is it as simple as this, that we can define all sin in this way?
-Yes, it is that simple, and we should always view sin as a matter of wills – fallen man rejects the will of God, and turns to do his own.
+Yes, it is that simple, and we should always view sin as a matter of human will – fallen man rejects the will of God, and turns to do his own.
 This definition is solely based on the fact that man is a creature and God is his Creator, and a relationship exists between the two out of which flows man’s responsibility.
 It is creature responsibility that is violated by all sin.
 This was true concerning Lucifer and the angels that rebelled with him.
 It was true concerning Adam’s sin.
 It is also true concerning every sin committed by fallen man since Adam’s time.

 There isn’t need for a more sophisticated definition to be conjured up out of our scholarly intellects.
-Allow me to show you, concerning this subject, where our pretentious scholarly thoughts take us.
+Allow me to show you, concerning this subject, where our pretentious scholarly thoughts usually take us.
 Man’s tendency is to think more highly of himself than he ought.
 Teachers and theologians are not immune to this error of reasoning.
-When we speak of man’s original created state it always seems we do a bit of exalting of man’s true position.
+When we speak of man’s original created state it always seems we do a bit of exalting of man’s true original position.
 We do not want to speak much of man being a creature because this is perceived as base and lowly.
 We teach that man was created as a person, in the image and likeness of God, as if this makes him something different from being one of God’s creatures.
-We set up in error what we call two uniquely different states – man as a creature, but man also as a person – and then call this a great mystery that man is both at the same time.
-This is not sound thinking, but misguided.
+We set up in error what we somehow define as two uniquely different states – man as a creature, but man also as a person – and then call this a great mystery that man is both at the same time.
+This is not sound thinking, but purposeful misguidance.

 Man created in the image and likeness of God is a description of man’s created position – as a creature.
 It describes the level of his state in the order of God’s creation.
 It doesn’t describe something that is uniquely different from man being a creature.
-It describes man as a creature, as created, and where he fits in – higher than the animals, but lower than the angels.
+It describes man as a creature, as created, and where he fits in the hierarchy of creation – higher than the animals, but lower than the angels.
 And how close do the angels, that which is highest on the order of God’s first creation, approximate God and His divinity?
 They don’t.
 There will always exist an infinite transcendence between what is creature and what is the Creator – infinite and immeasurable.
 Man created in the image and likeness of God didn’t make him anything other than a creature, and still placed him lower than the angels, and always maintained a limitless difference between what he was and what God was.

 Man loves to exalt himself as to what he thinks about himself and what he really is.
 It was Adam’s sin, lusting to be as God.
 It is the leaven of humanism, where man makes himself the center of all things.
 And it is an insidiously penetrating and saturating error of thinking that can be traced throughout the history of man.
-We see it at Babel; it is found in Judaism, man’s God-given religion of the earth and flesh; also it is found in the Judaized and Arminianized errors of Christendom (Matt.
+We saw it in the garden; we saw it at Babel; it is found in Judaism, man’s God-given religion of the earth and flesh; also it is found in the Judaized and Arminianized errors of Christendom and Christianity (Matt.
 13:33), or in the character of the Babylonian harlot now sitting on the beast and keeping it, for the present time, under her influence (Rev. 17); we see it’s full ripening and final result in fallen man by the Roman beast and the Antichrist at the end of the age (Rev. 13).
 There is a great need today to be aware of how this leaven seeps into so much of what we teach.
 It spreads and saturates almost unperceptively and contagiously, even among good teachers.
 This humanistic leaven enters into our teachings and explanations – we forget or discard the truth of God’s sovereign grace and choice, and how absolutely vital it is when we know our depravity, in order to teach our humanistic-centered thoughts and reasonings.
 Unfortunately this leaven has seeped into all our theological systems.

-There is a difference between man’s and Satan’s sin.
+There is a difference between man’s fall and Satan’s sin.
 The devil abode not in the truth, for there was no truth in him.
 However man was tempted into the knowledge of good and evil.
-The destruction of Adam’s confidence in God, as we have said, allowed in lust and the will.
+The destruction of Adam’s confidence in God, as we have said, allowed in lust and the choice of the human will.
 It was dreadful that Adam came to doubt the goodness of God in the midst of blessing, and trust the only one who called it into question.
 All was really over then, for man was away from God, had ceased to believe what He said, had ceased to believe God as good.

 But will and lust brought in this transgression at once, when the heart was away from God, and trusted itself and Satan—this has been the history of the human heart in all men ever since the garden.
 Man had departed from God, sin had come in, transgression, and (by the fall) conscience, or the knowledge of good and evil.
 Up to this time, righteousness and holiness were unknown to man; they require the knowledge of good and evil.
 But this was how the original relationship of man with God had closed – innocence was lost.
-Yet his responsibility could not, for he was a creature, and God his Creator.
+Yet his responsibility could not disappear, for he was a creature, and God his Creator.
 The change in man’s state centers in upon what he gained – he had himself the knowledge of good and evil, or, we might say, of right and wrong.
 His responsibility had taken the form of conscience, although a bad one and under the dominion of sin.
 His relationship to God forsaken indeed, but still known to him, so far as conscience makes us know Him as a Judge.

 A short general comparison of the two Adams would be helpful.
 The first Adam was disobedient to God, bringing in all the sin and misery of the human race; the second Adam was obedient to God, even unto death, and brought in all the grace and blessing of God.
 The first man exalted himself, attempting by robbery to be equal to God, while the second man was God, but did not consider it something to be grasped on to, and humbled Himself, taking on the form of a servant and the likeness of a man (Phil.
 2:5-8).
 The first Adam distrusted God, thinking that He was hiding or holding something from him, and he ate of the fruit in order to get into this new place, to exalt himself.
 But the result in consequence of his actions was that he was humbled and abased by sin and the fall, and the human race along with him.
 But Jesus, the second Adam, willingly abased Himself, and the result is that He is exalted.
 It is not just that He took on flesh – this certainly was humiliation for a member of the Godhead.
 But He abases Himself – He made Himself of no reputation, taking the form of a servant.
 Then there is this further step – He humbled Himself and became obedient unto death, even the death of the cross.
 The second Adam was victorious over Satan, when the first man submitted to him.
 Jesus became the head of the new creation of God, as Adam was the head of the old.
 The first man dishonored God; the second Man glorified Him.
 Almost in every way Jesus was the opposite from the first Adam, particularly in method and results.